 Great tools to customize your clickable link in bio

-Koji is a free link-in-bio tool that is easy to set up and use.
-Koji profiles turn your link in bio into a whole digital ecosystem that you can monetize and engage with your followers.
+Koji is a powerful creator eCommerce tool that is easy to set up and use.
+Koji's link in bio feature turns your link in bio into a whole digital ecosystem that you can monetize and engage with your followers.
 Its Link in Bio launcher is highly interactive and lets you customize with 4K video backgrounds and highlights.
 You can run mini apps within the platform that let you sell merch, engage with followers, and even receive donations and tips.
 Though Koji is free, there are paid add-ons and transaction fees for money you make on the platform.

 Formerly branded as Shorby, Shor lets you create personalized landing pages with your latest content and links to your other social media accounts, if any.
 You can also use Shor as a regular URL shortener and a live chat link creator.
 Each one is geared towards Instagram but can be used on other social networks.
 In your Shor landing pages, you can add your branding, links to messenger services, dynamic content feeds, stickers, and more.
 You can choose from three plans, with the most basic one at either $15 (billed monthly) or $12 (billed annually).
 There’s a free 14-day trial available if you want to test Shor out before purchasing it.